 Figure 1.
 Many coastal areas in all Maritime provinces are moderately to highly sensitive to the impacts of rising sea levels.
 (Photo: Gary Lines)

 3. Storms, droughts, and other extreme weather events

-The United Nations International Strategy for Disaster Reduction (2003) defines a hazard as a “potentially damaging physical event, phenomenon and/or human activity that may cause the loss of life or injury, property damage, social and economic disruption or environmental degradation”.
-According to this definition, extreme weather-related events such as severe windstorms, droughts, or hot days can be categorized as a hazard.
-Moreover, as described by Munich Re, weather-related hazards can be described as a “great natural catastrophes” if it results in any one or a combination of the following attributes: I) number of fatalities exceeds 2,000; ii) number of homeless exceeds 200,000; iii) the country’s Gross Domestic Product (GDP) is severely hit; and/or (iv) the country is dependent on international aid (see Environment Canada, 2011b).
-In 2008, M. Wahlström, the UN Assistant Secretary-General for Disaster Risk Reduction, declared that, “Over the last two decades (1988–2007), 76% of all disaster events were hydrological, meteorological or climatological in nature; these accounted for 45% of the deaths and 79% of the economic losses caused by natural hazards.
-The real tragedy is that many of these deaths can be avoided”.
-Furthermore, as depicted in Figure 2, the past 25 years has seen a notably rise in the number of great natural catastrophes that are driven by climate-related events.
-For example, over past 10 years, countries around the world have experienced approximately 785 natural catastrophes per year; more specifically, over the course 2010, a total of 950 natural catastrophes took place, nine-tenths of which were weather-related events such floods, hurricanes and storms (Environment Canada, 2010a).
+Figure 2 shows the notable rise in the number of great natural catastrophes that are driven by climate-related events over the past 25 years.
+For example, over the past 10 years, countries around the world have experienced approximately 785 natural catastrophes per year.
+During 2010 alone, a total of 950 natural catastrophes took place, nine-tenths of which were weather-related events such floods, hurricanes and storms (Environment Canada, 2010a).
 Climate change is likely responsible, at least in part, for the rising frequency and severity of extreme weather events, such as floods, storms and droughts, since warmer temperatures tend to produce more violent weather patterns (Environment Canada, ND).
-The Fourth Assessment Report of the IPCC (2007) asserts that changes in the frequency and intensity of extreme climate events will occur going into the future and will likely challenge human and natural systems to much greater extent than natural changes in weather conditions.
-Such events include phenomena such as hurricanes (Knutson & Tuleya, 2004) and other extreme participation events including tornadoes, severe thunderstorms, and freezing rain events (IPCC, 2001)
+The Fourth Assessment Report of the IPCC (2007) asserts that changes in the frequency and intensity of extreme climate events will occur going into the future and will likely challenge human and natural systems to a much greater extent than natural changes in weather conditions.
+Such events include phenomena such as hurricanes (Knutson & Tuleya, 2004) and other extreme events including tornadoes, severe thunderstorms, and freezing rain events (IPCC, 2001)

 Figure 2.
 Global trend for great natural catastrophes (as defined by Munich Re) since 1980.